-These charter boats are pretty incredible: Multiple bathrooms (ok, “heads”), all manner of appliances, and gear: Microwave, blender, toaster, oven, TV, air conditioning - it was like a huge RV on water.
+These charter boats are pretty incredible: Multiple bathrooms (ok, “heads”), all manner of appliances, and gear.
+Microwave, blender, toaster, oven, TV, air conditioning.
+It was like a huge RV on water.

 But catamarans are large, wide, and comfortable.

 Tomorrow, Stan and I get our “own” boat and take it out.
-No instructor to

-ask questions, it’ll all be up to us.
+ask questions.
+It’ll all be up to us.
 Trish & Stan alone.